216 Murray Street (coming in 2022)

 Shepherds of Good Hope is building hope in our community.

 Shepherds of Good Hope is building a new multi-purpose space located at 216 Murray Street, next to our shelter at 256 King Edward Ave.
-This new space will house a drop-in program, open 7 days a week, a new community kitchen, and permanent housing for up to 48 people who are currently homeless.
+This new space will house a drop-in program, open 7 days a week, a new community kitchen, and permanent housing for 48 people who are currently homeless.

 This page will be updated as more information is available on this project.
 If your question is not answered, please feel free to reach our project team at: firstname.lastname@example.org.